expense-manager/extr/README.md

 - user can receive a weekly and monthly report notification

 ## Optional
-- user can create a group
+- user can create a groupname
-- user can invite people to a group
+- user can invite people to a groupname
-- user can switch group to check out expenses in different group
+- user can switch groupname to check out expenses in different groupname
-- members can create and update expense in the group
+- members can create and update expense in the groupname
 - admin or members can have difference permission to handle expense items or check out different expense report based on the role.